 Tennessee Valley Trail

 This flat, paved and dirt trail, begins at the main parking lot.
-The 3.4 mile, round trip hike, will take you through coastal hills and habitat to native wildlife.
+The 3.4-mile, round trip hike, will take you through coastal hills and habitat to native wildlife.
 At mid point, you can take the low or main trail.
-The main is steep through a hill and a the lower, to the left, remains flat and simple.
+The main is steep through a hill and the lower, to the left, remains flat and simple.
 There’s a pit toilet at half way point, before reaching the rewarding Tennessee Beach.
-On low tide you can see remnants of the Tennessee shipwreck, after which the trail is named.
+At low tide you can see remnants of the Tennessee shipwreck, after which the trail is named.

 Location: at the end of Tennessee Valley Rd., Mill Valley